sonata-nfv/son-cli/src/son/access/README.md

 optional arguments:
-  -h, --help            show this help message and exit --platform SP_ID      Specify the Service Platform ID to configure --list                List all Service Platform configuration entries --new                 Create a new access entry to a Service Platform --url URL             Configure URL of Service Platform
+  -h, --help            show this help message and exit --platform_id SP_ID   Specify the Service Platform ID to configure --list                List all Service Platform configuration entries --new                 Create a new access entry to a Service Platform --url URL             Configure URL of Service Platform